 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

 Fail2ban is a free, open-source, and widely used intrusion prevention tool that scans log files for IP addresses that show malicious signs such as too many password failures, and much more, and it bans them (updates firewall rules to reject the IP addresses).
-Fail2Ban is able to reduce the rate of incorrect authentications attempts however it cannot eliminate the risk that weak authentication presents.
+Fail2Ban is able to reduce the rate of incorrect authentication attempts however it cannot eliminate the risk that weak authentication presents.
 Configure services to use only two-factor or public/private authentication mechanisms if you really want to protect services.

 Install Fail2Ban on CentOS 8